gravitational/careers/challenges/frontend/challenge.md

 ### Level 2

 This level focuses on serving web assets.
+In addition to the Level 1 requirements, you will:

 * Serve web assets from a web server.
 * Containerize your application using Docker.
-* URL Naviation
+* Implement URL Naviation

 Directions: